prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ### 5. Session flag

 #### 5.1.
-Enable JdbcJoinPushdown at connector level and session level
+Enable JdbcJoinPushdown at session level

-There should have a mechanism to enable connector (catalog) level JoinPushdown capabilities.
-We need to bring a new flag on catalog.properties file (Eg: postgresql.properties) say enable_federated_join_pushdown.
+We have a new session flag 'optimizer-inner-join-pushdown-enabled'.
+It can be configured in config.properties.
+eg:
+optimizer-inner-join-pushdown-enabled = true

+It can be from user session to override the above config.
+eg:
+SET SESSION optimizer_inner_join_pushdown_enabled = true

-If we do not set this flag (‘enable_federated_join_pushdown=false’) then no JoinPushdown should happened for this catalog even though the session join pushdown flag is enabled (refer point 2 for the details of session join push down flag).
+If we do not set this flag (optimizer_inner_join_pushdown_enabled=false’) then no JoinPushdown should happen.

-If we set this flag (‘enable_federated_join_pushdown=true’) then JoinPushdown should happened for this catalog only if the session join pushdown flag is enabled (refer point 2 for the details of session join push down flag).

 ### 6. Predicate Pushdown